-Support and welcome for overwhelming mental and emotional health concerns
+Support and welcome for adults, children and couples experiencing emotional overwhelm.

 Crisis, trauma, loss and relationship.

-Kay Luck BA (hons) 2.1, Post grad Dipsw, MA psychotherapy, UKCP registered psychotherapist and supervisor, fully insured, supervised for adult and child therapy, ethical practice.
+Kay Luck BA (hons) 2.1, Post grad Dipsw, MA psychotherapy, UKCP registered psychotherapist and supervisor, fully insured, accredited by UKCP to work with children and adults, supervised for adult and child therapy, ethical practice.
 Full DBS check, safeguarding children level three training.
 Member of European Society for Trauma and Dissociation and Positive Outcomes for Dissociative Survivors.

 My name is Kay, thank you for looking at my site.
 I have specialist mental health knowledge and therapeutic skills gained through extensive NHS experience.
 Recent work with charities includes counselling women and girls in the field of rape crisis and childhood sexual abuse, and a child and family counselling trust.